9 Best Freshdesk Alternatives in 2026 (Free and Paid, AI Costed)

 Best for: teams that want a polished multichannel inbox with mature routing.

-Front combines email, SMS, social, and chat with strong routing and assignment, a more collaborative feel than Freshdesk's ticketing, though it runs $25 to $105 a seat with a 2-seat minimum and AI add-ons that stack.
+Front combines email, SMS, social, and chat with strong routing and assignment, a more collaborative feel than Freshdesk's ticketing, though it runs $25 to $105 a seat, with Starter capped at 10 seats and AI add-ons that stack.

 Front multichannel inbox